 Mathematics & Statistics

 The Department of Mathematics & Statistics offers graduate coursework in MA and PhD degree programs, in both mathematics and statistics.
-PhD thesis research opportunities range across a spectrum of subject areas.

 The department offers the necessary space and state-of-the-art tools for faculty and graduate students to carry out analytical and computational research in mathematics, statistics, and probability.